eea/reportek.zopebuildout/README.rst

 For the application stack to be restarted when server reboot, the system administrator should add under /etc/init.d the script from /var/local/cdr/staging/etc/rc.d/cdrtestctl, e.g.::

-  $ cd /var/local/cdr/staging/etc/rc.d
+  $ sudo cd /var/local/cdr/staging/etc/rc.d
-  $ ln -s `pwd`/cdrtestctl /etc/init.d/cdrtestctl
+  $ sudo ln -s `pwd`/cdrtestctl /etc/init.d/cdrtestctl
-  $ chkconfig --add cdrtestctl
+  $ sudo chkconfig --add cdrtestctl
-  $ chkconfig cdrtestctl on
+  $ sudo chkconfig cdrtestctl on
-  $ service cdrtestctl start
+  $ sudo service cdrtestctl start

 Check the status and see if all the procs started with ::